Zepbound vs. Mounjaro: what is the difference?

 Providing your healthcare provider with a full personal and family medical history, along with a list of any drugs or supplements you are taking, can help them ensure Zepbound or Mounjaro will be safe for you.
 Taking the medication as prescribed may help reduce the digestive side effects common to either medication.
 So can dietary changes such as:

-• Drinking lots of healthy liquids
+• Drinking lots of water and other healthy liquids to stay hydrated

 • Eating easily digestible foods or bland foods like toast, crackers, or rice